Code-Institute-Submissions/ArcticSchool/README.md

 - People who want to learn snowboarding - Age is not a limit!
 - People who want to improve their snowboarding skills.
-- People interested in winter time activities.
+- People interested in wintertime activities.
-- People who want to try something new in their live.
+- People who want to try something new in their lives.
 - People who are passionate about snowboarding.
-- People who want to be trained by the top class world instructors.
+- People who want to be trained by top-class world instructors.
-- People who want to be trained safely, well motivated and achive their goals.
+- People who want to be trained safely, well-motivated, and achieve their goals.
 - People who want to have fun.
 - People who want to feel a bit of adrenaline while training on the highest level.

 #### Users

 - Get information about lesson/s provided in offers.
-- Purchase selected lesson/s in easy and secure way.
+- Purchase selected lesson/s in an easy and secure way.
 - Contact website owner/administrator for more information about lesson/s, if needed.
-- Get information about COVID-19, all restrictions and protection information.
+- Get information about COVID-19, all restrictions, and protection information.

 #### Site Owner/Business

 - Engage people to start learning and discover their new limits.
 - Engage people to do outdoor winter sports.
 - Help people improve their snowboarding skills.
-- Let people know about 'Arctic School' - real school for everybody, "Age is not a limit!".
+- Let people know about 'Arctic School' - a real school for everybody, "Age is not a limit!".
-- Provide fully secure, well designed and easy to use e-commerce platform to purchase snowboarding lesson/s.
+- Provide a fully secure, well designed, and easy to use an e-commerce platform to purchase snowboarding lesson/s.
-- Make profit from selling/providing lesson/s for customers from whole world.
+- Make profit from selling/providing lesson/s for customers from the whole world.

 ### User Stories

 #### Common User Stories

-- As a User, I want to be able to access webiste from my phone as I'm using it most often, also from desktop and tablet.
+- As a User, I want to be able to access the website from my phone as I'm using it most often, also from desktop and tablet.
-- As a User, I want to be notified when I successfully finished registration process.
+- As a User, I want to be notified when I successfully finished the registration process.
 - As a User, I expect nice and clean website navigation so I can easily move around all pages.
-- As a User, I want to find more infomration abuot company, to understand more about what they are doing, where lesson/s take place, how flexible thier are with providing lesson/s.
+- As a User, I want to find more information about the company, to understand more about what they are doing, where lesson/s take place, how flexible they are with providing lesson/s.
-- As a User, I want to be able to access company social media links, so I can read more about events, new lesson/s, sales or promo codes.
+- As a User, I want to be able to access company social media links, so I can read more about events, new lesson/s, sales, or promo codes.
-- As a User, I want to be able to contact the owner/lesson/s provider, so I can ask questions or write additional query about their services.
+- As a User, I want to be able to contact the owner/lesson/s provider, so I can ask questions or write an additional query about their services.
-- As a User, I want to be able to view all lesson/s details such as: image (if there is one), description, time, who will be my instructor, skills level, time and price, so that I can choose the best lesson type.
+- As a User, I want to be able to view all lesson/s details such as image (if there is one), description, time, who will be my instructor, skills level, time, and price, so that I can choose the best lesson type.
-- As a User, I want to be able to search from all the lesson/s, filter and adjust price value to fina a specific to pick one I can afford.
+- As a User, I want to be able to search from all the lesson/s, filter, and adjust price value to fina a specific to pick one I can afford.
 - As a User, I want to be able to view my chosen lesson/s, total price in the cart before purchasing, so I can make my last changes if needed.
-- As a User, I expect to purchase lesson/s in safe and secure way by using card method payments.
+- As a User, I expect to purchase lesson/s in a safe and secure way by using card method payments.
 - As a User, I want to receive email confirmations after I successfully purchased my lesson/s.
-- As a User, I want to receive email reminder of upcoming lesson/s, so I can prepare myself.
+- As a User, I want to receive an email reminder of upcoming lesson/s, so I can prepare myself.
-- As a User, I want to be able to rent additional snowboard equipment, If my is damaged or I forgot to pack it before attending the lesson/s.
+- As a User, I want to be able to rent additional snowboard equipment, If it is damaged or I forgot to pack it before attending the lesson/s.

 #### New Users

 - As a User, I want to be able to view all lesson/s and make a safe purchase.
-- As a User, I want to be able to create my own account, which will give me possibility store, view and edit my profile information.
+- As a User, I want to be able to create my own account, which will give me the possibility to store, view, and edit my profile information.

 #### Returning Users

 - As a User, I want to be able to login back anytime.
-- As a User, I want to be able to make quicker pruchases for lesson/s by using previously saved personal information.
+- As a User, I want to be able to make quick purchases for lesson/s by using previously saved personal information.
-- As a User, I want to be able to change my password from my profile account, in case I my account was hacked, to protect my personal details.
+- As a User, I want to be able to change my password from my profile account, in case my account was hacked, to protect my personal details.
-- As a User, I want to be able to fully changed my personal details, home address, name (in case I'm married now), phone number, e-mail address etc.
+- As a User, I want to be able to fully changed my personal details, home address, name (in case I'm married now), phone number, e-mail address, etc.
 - As a User, I want to be able to view my ordering history.

 ### Site Owner Goals

-- To provide creative, safe and interactive lessons for customer/s.
+- To provide creative, safe, and interactive lessons for customer/s.
-- To have a well design, with easy to use interface so the custmoer/s will not feel frustraied when using they're using website.
+- To have a good design, with easy to use interface so the custmoer/s will not feel frustrated when using they're using the website.
-- To receive email from website users/customers when they fill out online contact form, so I can replay on their queries
+- To receive email from website users/customers when they fill out the online contact form, so I can replay their queries
-- To have possibility to Add, Edit and Delete lesson/s.
+- To have the possibility to Add, Edit, and Delete lesson/s.
-- To be able to provide secure payment method for my clients/website users.
+- To be able to provide a secure payment method for my clients/website users.
 - To have a secure admin interface, easy to use.
 Important thing is, this interface must be available only for admins.

 ---